b37t1td/swipe3d/README.md

 ### Swipe/Slide/Scroll events library

-The purpose of the swipe3d is provide advanced events handling approach.
+The purpose of the swipe3d is provide an advanced events handling.

 ### TODO